brandonjew/mcLMM/README.md

 ### How fast is ultra-fast?

 The mcLMM optimization algorithm is specifically designed for LMMs with structured design matrices.
-We are able to estimate the optimal MLE and REMLE variance components in linear time with respect ot hte number of individuals.
+We are able to estimate the optimal MLE and REMLE variance components in linear time with respect to the number of individuals.
 A naive LMM optimization algorithm is typically cubic in runtime.
 This means that we can process even the largest datasets in seconds rather than hours (or days sometimes).
+In the general case (possible missing response measurements), the algorithm is iterative, with each iteration cubic in time complexity with respect to the number of contexts.
+When there is no missing data, the algorithm is exact and linear with respect to the number of samples and contexts.

 ## Installation